genome-spy/genome-spy/docs/grammar/data.md

 # Data Input

-GenomeSpy inputs tabular data as _CSV_, _TSV_, or _JSON_ files.
-Currently, the only supported bioinformatic file format is non-indexed _FASTA_.
+GenomeSpy inputs tabular data as `"csv"`, `"tsv"`, and `"json"` files.
+Currently, the only supported bioinformatic file format is non-indexed `"fasta"`.
 Other formats such as _BED_ or _BigWig_ are not directly supported.
 They must be first converted into one of the above tabular formats.

 GenomeSpy can load data from external files or use inline data.
 You can also use generators to generate data on the fly and modify them using [transforms](transform/index.md).

 The `data` property of the view specification describes a data source.
 The following example loads a tab-delimited file.
 By default, the format is inferred from the file extension.
-However, in bioinformatics, `.csv` files are often tab-delimited and the _TSV_ format must be specified explicitly.
+However, in bioinformatics, CSV files are often actually tab-delimited and the `"tsv"` format must be specified explicitly.

 ```json
 {